← All Articles

 Most budget committees see only the headline speaker fee, but the total cost structure includes several components that vary dramatically by booking method.

-Traditional speaker bureaus typically charge 25-30% commission on top of the speaker's fee, plus expenses that can add another 15-20%.
-For a $30,000 speaker, you're looking at $40,000-$45,000 total cost.
+Traditional speaker bureaus typically charge 20-30% commission on top of the speaker's fee, plus expenses that can add another 15-20%.
+For a $30,000 speaker, you're often looking at $40,000-$45,000 total cost.
 However, newer models like Crimson Speakers eliminate commission structures entirely, charging speakers a flat fee while remaining free for event organizers.

 Positioning AI Speakers as Strategic Investment, Not Expense